pgolebiowski/tree-based-cli/README.md

     --output out
 ```

+## Goals

+* Asynchronous command execution
+* Trivial command-tree structure modifications
+* Documentation generated automatically
+* Intuitive navigation

+## Automatically generated documentation

-It also generates documentation on the fly.
+The framework generates documentation on the fly.
 If your customers use your application incorrectly or just want to explore what is available, the library will present them with concise contextual guidelines.

 For example, if a user knows absolutely nothing about a program and invokes it without any arguments or with `-h`, `--help`, or `help`, the outcome would be similar to this: